Diversity, portrayal and representation

 Please note: Children’s still require the Children’s on and off-screen portrayal form to be submitted in addition to the data being submitted via Silvermouse.

 Further information on CDN and Project Diamond can be obtained from the Creative Diversity network website.
-Download detailed guidelines on how to use the system (PDF) and a brief overview and fast facts (PDF).
-Online training modules are also available.
-To access the training modules a log in to the CDN website must be created, but this is a quick process.
+Online training modules are also available within Diamond.
+To access these a log in to the CDN website must be created, but this is a quick process.

 Further information and guidance is available to Pact members from the Pact website.